No one’s asking how do I get signed? anymore. Here’s why.

 Having active profiles on each of these platforms will give you outlets that you can control every aspect of.
 Which is important when you’re sharing your music:

-YouTube is the most popular platform in streaming music—currently beating out Spotify, Pandora and Apple Music for plays.
+YouTube is the most popular platform in streaming music.
 Their streaming music traffic is growing by a staggering 109.2% every year.
 Those kinds of numbers demand action.
 Plus it gives you a chance to shoot that music video you’ve always wanted to make.

 Hot Tip: make you sure you book that helicopter well in advance.